pauliyobo/cytolk/README.md

 ## Functions
 Note: some, if not all of the documentation, has been added following the already present documentation on the original tolk documentation, adapting it to the name of the functions present on this extension.
 Should you be interested on more detailed documentation,  you will be able to find so in the original tolk repository.
+Second note: in version 0.1.7, calling functions will raise an exception if cytolk hasn't been loaded. only exceptions are
+* tolk.load()
+* tolk.is_loaded()
+* tolk.unload()
 ### tolk.load()
 Initializes the  tolk library and sets the current screenreader driver, assuming that it's present in the list of supported  screenreaders.
 All the functions to interact with the screenreader driver  must be used after tolk is initialized. to verify whether tolk is initialized, call tolk.is_loaded()
 ### tolk.is_loaded() -> bool